Is Aging, Defective Equipment a Real Danger?

 Either way, it is a dangerous scenario for those who are near the plant.
 The use of substandard material is a real danger for people who work at industrial plants, as well as people who live in the surrounding communities.
 It is also not a danger limited to America.
 In fact, the Kudankulam Nuclear Power Plant in India recently came under fire for its use of inferior materials.
 As our attorneys have seen, this is a prevalent problem.

-In fact, most plants have not been updated for half a century, meaning that the equipment, and the technology, that they're using is antiquated.
+In fact, most plants have not been updated for half a century, meaning that the equipment and technology they're using is antiquated.
 Even in cases where the technology would be appropriate, the equipment may be so worn down it can no longer adequately function.

 This danger was highlighted in the 2005 BP Texas City explosion, which killed 15 workers and injured 170+ others.
 In the investigations following the incident, it was found that multiple failures led up to the explosion.
 After Telos, a consulting firm, examined the plant, a report was released in January 2005 in which one of the co-authors stated that "we have never seen a site where the notion 'I could die today' was so real."